KanoComputing/js-api-service/README.md

 ## API Service

-> Simple http service / api promised wrapper for client-side JavaScript or Node.js.
+> Simple http service / api wrapper for client-side JavaScript or Node.js.
 This class helps you creating collections of [api-resources](https://github.com/KanoComputing/js-api-resource) with an intuitive and simple api.

 ## Setup